-The Tesla Model 3 is a mid-size premium saloon and the third model in the Tesla family.
-Like all Tesla models, it is only available with an electric motor supplied by a battery pack.
+The Tesla Model 3 is a mid-size premium saloon and closely related to the crossover Tesla Model Y. Like all Tesla models, it is only available with an electric motor supplied by a battery pack.

 The Model 3 was first unveiled in 2016, but enormous American demand combined with numerous production problems meant that it only arrived in the UK in Spring 2019.

 The Model 3 has received particular praise for its performance, driving dynamics and minimalist style.
-Criticisms mainly relate to the questionable ergonomics of some of the functionality required by having everything controlled by a central screen, and the usual electric car concerns over range and charging time.
+Criticisms mainly relate to the questionable ergonomics of some of the functionality required by having everything controlled by a central screen, with Car magazine describing it as “genius when you’re stationary but can be hugely distracting when you’re moving.”

 Key specifications